partylikeits1983/miden-tutorials/docs/src/rust-client/ephemeral_note_how_to.md

    - Build multiple wallet accounts using a secure key generation process.
    - Add these accounts to the client, making them ready for transactions.

-4. **Minting and Transacting with Ephemeral Notes:**
+4. **Minting and Transacting with Unauthenticated Notes:**

    - Mint tokens for one of the accounts (Alice) from the deployed faucet.
    - Create a note representing the minted tokens.
-   - Build and submit a transaction that uses the ephemeral note via the "unauthenticated" method.
+   - Build and submit a transaction that uses the unauthenticated note via the "unauthenticated" method.
    - Serialize the note to demonstrate how it could be transferred to another client instance.
-   - Consume the note in a subsequent transaction, effectively creating a chain of ephemeral transactions.
+   - Consume the note in a subsequent transaction, effectively creating a chain of unauthenticated transactions.

 5. **Performance Timing and Syncing:**
    - Measure the time taken for each transaction iteration.